Differentially Private Learning of Exponential Distributions: Simple Algorithms and Tight Bounds: Introduction

 Finally, in Section~\ref{sec:approx-dp} we address the challenge of initialization.
 Bypassing the lower-bound, we give an approximate $(\epsilon,\delta)$-DP algorithm that retrieves such bounds on $\lambda$ using the histogram-based algorithm of~\cite{Vadhan2017}, thus removing the dependency on these apriori bounds on $\lambda$.

-In summary, this work makes the following contributions: \begin{itemize} \item We introduce the first differentially private algorithms for learning exponential distributions, achieving $(1\pm \alpha)$-multiplicative accuracy of the rate parameter. \item We extend our techniques to the Pareto distribution, demonstrating the transferability of exponential learning to heavy-tailed distributions. \item We establish lower bounds showing that our sample complexities are tight up to logarithmic factors, and require apriori knowledge of bounds on the $\lambda$-parameter. \item We show how approximate-DP enables the removal of these apriori bounds by privately estimating initialization bounds. \end{itemize}
+In summary, this work makes the following contributions: \begin{itemize} \item We introduce the first simple pure differentially private algorithm for learning exponential distributions via direct quantile estimation, achieving $(1\pm \alpha)$ multiplicative accuracy of the rate parameter. \item We extend our techniques to the Pareto distribution, demonstrating how exponential learning enables private estimation for heavy-tailed families. \item We establish lower bounds showing that our sample complexity guarantees are tight up to logarithmic factors and require prior bounds under pure DP. \item We show how approximate DP enables removal of externally supplied parameter bounds through private initialization. \end{itemize}

 Taken together, these results highlight the exponential distribution as a rich and instructive case study in private statistics.
 Our findings not only resolve its sample complexity up to logarithmic terms but also provide new algorithmic tools and structural insights that can and should extend to broader classes of distributions.